 Don’t be afraid to ask for help

-Some carers see it as their responsibility to provide care for a loved one and feel guilty if they can’t help.
+Some carers see it as their responsibility to provide care for a loved one and feel guilty if they can’t take care of everything.
 But there’s no need to feel that way.
 If you take a step back from the caring role, you can still help the person you’re caring for in other ways and give them love and emotional support, which is just as important.

-- Family and friends: are there any other family members or friends living nearby who could help with care?
-It can help to share the responsibilities.
+Team up with family and friends: are there any other family members or friends living nearby who could share the responsibilities?
 Discuss the tasks that your loved one needs help with, and who is available when.
-It might be helpful to draw up a rota so that people commit to a regular time slot, rather than working on an ad hoc basis.
+It might be helpful to draw up a rota so that everyone can agree on a regular schedule.

-- Moving home: if your friend or relative is struggling to cope alone, it might be time to consider other housing options.
-Our guides on sheltered housing and care homes give more details about those options.
-Also, if you’re considering inviting them to live with you, read the guide sharing a home.
+Would moving home help?: if your loved one is struggling to cope alone, it might be time to start a conversation about other housing options.
+Our guides on sheltered housing and care homes give more details about some of those options.
+Also, if you’re considering inviting them to live with you, read our advice about sharing a home.

 If you care for a loved one, it can be easy to forget about your own needs.
-So, we’ve created a practical guide on ...
+Find tips on how to look after yourself.